Skip to main content

 1. Assuming you have yarn and hardhat installed.

-2. Download the nitro contracts source code from the EigenDA fork using latest stable version.
+2. Download the nitro contracts source code from the EigenDA Nitro contracts fork using the latest stable version release.

 The script will take a few minutes to complete as it prints out the addresses of the deployed contracts along the way.
-Lastly, the script will write the deployed contracts to the CREATOR_DEPLOYMENT_INFO file you specified.
-Upon completion, your rollup creator factory is ready to use to deploy new chains.
+Upon completion, your rollup creator factory is ready to use for new chain deployments!

 Deploy using our hosted Rollup Creators